kiquetal/studyOcp/NIO/README.md

     Throws IOException

   * Moving a File or Directory

-    Throws IOException
+    Move will fail if the targetDirectory is NOT empty even if the flas StandardOption.REPLACE_EXISTING was definied Throws IOException

 + **Item 3**: Read and change file and directory attributes.